 18. Do I need to register for the prehealth programs?

 You do not have to register for the Premedicine and Allied Health Professions program.
-First-year students should attend the fall semester director's meeting, and then meet individually with Program Director Naila Mamoon early in your college career to discuss a plan of study.
-Students are encouraged to sign up for the email listserv to receive announcements of upcoming programs and meetings.
+First-year students should attend the September (Fall) Director's Meeting, and then schedule a small group meeting.
+After the group meeting, students may schedule to meet individually with Program Director Naila Mamoon.
+Start early in your college career to discuss a plan of study.
+Students are encouraged to sign up for the Prehealth Programs Outlook 365 Group email and Self-Enroll on Moodle-Prehealth Programs page to receive announcements of upcoming programs and meetings.

 19. Do I get a prehealth adviser?

 The program director serves as your academic adviser for the premedicine and allied health track, which includes veterinary medicine.
 You can reach us by email at email@example.com, by telephone at 704-894-2658 or by visiting the Premedicine and Allied Health Professions and Public Health in Watson Building, Room 162.
 In addition, each first-year student is assigned a pre-major holistic academic adviser.

 20. Where is the Premedicine and Allied Health Professions office?